iPollo/iPollo/README.md

 ### 👨 &nbsp;About Me

-💡 &nbsp;I'm a lover of technology and coffee, also known as Henry or iPollo (pronounced Apolo).\
+💡 &nbsp;I’m passionate about technology and coffee and am often referred to as Henry or iPollo (pronounced “Apollo”).\
-🎓 &nbsp;I'm currently studying Electrical Engineering as a main course and carrying out separate studies on Software Engineering.\
+🎓 &nbsp;I am currently pursuing a degree in Electrical Engineering as my primary field of study while also engaging in independent studies in Software Engineering.
+My professional experience spans Audiovisual Production, Graphic Design, and, most prominently, the development of games and desktop applications.\
-✍️ &nbsp;I've been working with Audiovisual Production, Graphic Design and mainly with development of games and desktop applications.\
+✍️ &nbsp;My professional experience spans Audiovisual Production, Graphic Design, and, most prominently, the development of games and desktop applications.\
-📄 &nbsp;In my free time i'm usually working with Music Production, or in Hackathons looking to contribute with my knowledge across the world.\
+📄 &nbsp;In my spare time, I immerse myself in Music Production or participate in Hackathons, striving to contribute my expertise and collaborate on innovative projects globally.\
-✉️ &nbsp;You can contact me through my email whenever you want for a project, question or even a coffee...
+✉️ &nbsp;Feel free to reach out to me via email for project opportunities, questions, or even just to chat over a cup of coffee.

 <img src="https://raw.githubusercontent.com/matfantinel/matfantinel/master/waves.svg" width="100%" height="80">